Belgium

 To comply with their Pillar 2 requirements, groups in scope of the rules must register at the Crossroads Bank for Enterprises.
 The modalities are included in the Royal Decree of 15 May 2024 (Official Gazette of 29 May 2024).

-Public CbCR law of 8 January 2024 (Official Gazette of 26 January 2024) and Royal decree of 18 April 2024 (Official Gazette of 6 June 2024)
+Public CbC Reporting law of 8 January 2024 (Official Gazette of 26 January 2024) and Royal decree of 18 April 2024 (Official Gazette of 6 June 2024)

-Companies that fall in scope of the Belgian Public CbCR law are: (i) Belgian (parent) companies with a net turnover of more than EUR 750 million and subject to income taxation in multiple jurisdictions as well as (ii) non-European parent companies with a net turnover of more than EUR 750 million that are economically active in Belgium through a subsidiary or branch and subject to the Belgian tax system.
+Companies that fall in scope of the Belgian Public CbC Reporting law are: (i) Belgian (parent) companies with a net turnover of more than EUR 750 million and subject to income taxation in multiple jurisdictions as well as (ii) non-European parent companies with a net turnover of more than EUR 750 million that are economically active in Belgium through a subsidiary or branch and subject to the Belgian tax system.

-• Disaggregated information should not only be published for jurisdictions that are mentioned on the blacklist (the EU list of non-cooperative jurisdictions for tax purposes) or on the greylist (list of the state of play of cooperative jurisdictions that have taken commitments to implement tax good governance principles), but also for those jurisdictions on the (generally broader) Belgian lists of countries with no or low taxation (so-called DRD list and Belgian list for payments to tax havens) or which are rated by the Global forum on transparency and exchange of information for tax purposes as non-compliant or only partially compliant.
+• Disaggregated information should not only be published for jurisdictions that are mentioned on the blacklist (the EU list of non-cooperative jurisdictions for tax purposes) or on the greylist (list of the state of play of cooperative jurisdictions that have taken commitments to implement tax good governance principles), but also for those jurisdictions on the (generally broader) Belgian lists of countries with no or low taxation (so-called DRD list and Belgian list for payments to tax havens) or rated by the global forum on transparency and exchange of information for tax purposes as non-compliant or only partially compliant.

 • An exception to the scope not only applies for credit institutions but also for regulated stock broking companies.

-• Members of a management body, as well as persons entrusted with the governance of an establishment in Belgium, who fail to comply with the Belgian Public CbCR requirements could be punished with a fine of between EUR 50 and EUR 10,000 (and/or a prison sentence of up to one year in the case of fraudulent intent).
+• Members of a management body, as well as persons entrusted with the governance of an establishment in Belgium, who fail to comply with the Belgian Public CbC Reporting requirements could be punished with a fine of between EUR 50 and EUR 10,000 (and/or a prison sentence of up to one year in the case of fraudulent intent).

 Law of 12 May 2024 on various tax provisions (Official Gazette of 29 May 2024)